New: Purchase pointers

-[January, 2011] The new, 4th Edition of this book, a Python classic, is now available.
+[January, 2011] The new, 4th Edition of this book, an applications tutorial and Python classic, is now available.
 It was first released in ebook form from O'Reilly on December 15th, and became more widely available in paper and other forms from retailers on January 5th, 2011.

 This edition uses Python 3.X—version 3.2 specifically, though most of its code should apply to readers using other 2.X and 3.X releases—and it has been updated substantially for current Python best practice and new Python tools.
 Despite the new coverage, it is roughly the same size as the prior edition, and still serves as a tutorial that teaches how to use Python in common application domains, and a follow-up to Learning Python.

 There's more on this book's content and scope below, but for a brief description see the book's early draft Preface preview, as well as the discussion of Python 3.X's implications for this book on the Learning Python notes page.
 Among other things, the pervasiveness of Unicode in 3.X has broad impacts on both this edition and Python programmers in general.

 Programming Python, 4th Edition is available in print, ebook, and online forms from book sellers worldwide, including Amazon and O'Reilly.
 For purchase options and links, please see the Purchase pointers page.
 Of note: figures and images in the PDF and other ebooks are all in color this time around—a nice feature for a book with 302 screenshots.

 In short, this edition's main parts reflect major application domains: